-The International Business Administration (IBA) field of Economics and Management is the broadest of the selection of IBA specialisations enabling students to understand management from an international and organisational, economy based perspective.
+The International Business Administration (IBA) field of Economics & Management is the broadest of the selection of IBA specialisations, enabling students to understand management from an international and organisational, economy-based perspective.

 Knowledge of how the economy works has become essential to businesses around the world.
-The idea that the way companies and organisations, consumers and governments make decisions that will affect the operation, performance and eventual success of a firm has been imbedded within business administration, which makes the programme Economics and Management the broadest business degree offered by Wittenborg.
-Economics concerns the conduct of business within the local social and political environment, looking at the conduct of business, government policy-making, laws and restrictions and the enormous changes taking place within Europe, Americas, Asia, Africa and the rest of the world.
+The idea that the way companies and organisations, consumers and governments make decisions that will affect the operation, performance and eventual success of a firm has been embedded within business administration, which makes the programme Economics & Management the broadest business degree offered by Wittenborg.
+Economics concerns the conduct of business within the local, social and political environment, looking at the conduct of business, government policy-making, laws and restrictions and the enormous changes taking place within Europe, America, Asia, Africa and the rest of the world.

-Management looks at the skills and competencies required to effectively manage a company or organisation within the economy and the coordination of materials and labour, within the scope of the organisation’s mission, goals and defined objectives.
+Management looks at the skills and competencies required to effectively manage a company or organisation within the economy, and the coordination of materials and labor within the scope of the organisation’s mission, goals and defined objectives.
 It looks carefully at the distinct relationships between the segments of an organisation, and how these segments are united to form a successful and thriving enterprise.
-Management students look at the way managers function, lead, and make decisions, and they consider a managers decision making role and effect on the organisations operations.
+Management students look at the way managers function, lead and make decisions, and they consider a manager's decision-making role and effect on the organisation's operations.

-The programme covers many of the IBA fields however focuses on the management of core areas of business that are fundamental to the economics of the organisation, such as quality control and logistics as well as the comparative areas of financial management and business accountancy.
-Excursions to profit and non-profit organisations will be arranged and Economics and Management students will also be given the opportunity to create a start-up business, through a series of modules including Business Plan.
+The programme covers many of the IBA fields, focusing on the management of core areas of business that are fundamental to the economics of the organisation, such as quality control and logistics, as well as the comparative areas of financial management and business accountancy.
+Excursions to profit and non-profit organisations will be arranged and Economics and Management students will also be given the opportunity to create a start-up business, through a series of modules which include the Business Plan.

-Key business modules include World Wide Business and Law, Logistics, and Quality Management, however the Economics and Management programme also fully prepares students for administering business through modules in Accounting, Bookkeeping and Finance.
+Key business modules include World-Wide Business and Law, Logistics, and Quality Management.
+The Economics & Management programme also fully prepares students for administering business through modules in Accounting, Bookkeeping and Finance.

 During their second year, Economics & Management students will be taught a variety of specialisation courses.
-Procurement & Production, Business Philosphy and Manageing Organisations are amongst them.
+Procurement & Production, Business Philosophy and Managing Organisations are among them.

-Procurement & Production focusses on the purchasing and supply function of an enterprise.
+Procurement & Production focuses on the purchasing and supply function of an enterprise.
 Students have to show how these functions interrelate with the rest of the organisation.

-The course Business Philosophy is concerned with the ideas of several economic philosophers (such as Smith, Markx, Keynes, etc).
-In class, different approaches will be discussed in order for students to understand the political-economy.
+The course Business Philosophy is concerned with the ideas of several economic philosophers (such as Smith, Marx, Keynes, etc).
+In class, different approaches will be discussed in order for students to understand the political economy.
 The main objective is for students to develop their capacity to read management literature from a more critical perspective and to develop their interest for fundamental questions as part of their evolution as effective executives or managers.